villano-lab/galactic-spin-W1/docs/source/03_Glossary.rst

       The density of dark matter at the center of the galaxy.
 Changing this value changes the magnitude of the dark matter curve.

     Concentration parameter
       Also known as the bulge Sersic parameter.
-"Describes the curvature of the profile in a radius-magnitude plot" (Noordermeer 2008).
+"Describes the curvature of the profile in a radius-magnitude plot" [Noordermeer2008]_.

     Core radius
-      Indicates the distance from galactic center where the density falls off by a factor of *e* (~2.7).
+      Indicates the distance from the galactic center where the density falls off by a factor of *e* (~2.7).
 Adjusting this factor changes where the "bump" of the curve is located.
 Synonyms: cutoff radius, scale radius.

     Dark matter
       A placeholder to account for the matter in spiral galaxies that is `missing` based on our observations of galactic motion.
-Related words: Dark Matter halo.
+Related words: Dark Matter halo, Halo.

     Dark matter halo
-      A disk-shaped distribution of dark matter that is most dense at some distance from the galactic center.
+      A disk-shaped distribution of Dark Matter that is most dense at some distance from the galactic center.

     Density profile
       The mass distribution of matter in the galaxy.